 And at the end it all comes down to the singer and the songs.
 Catherine Britt is at a creative career peak on a musical journey that has seen her constantly evolving, developing and honing her craft.
 And you know what, she’s pretty darn good at it and getting better with every release.
 That’s a home truth you’d better take on board, simply ‘cause it’s true.

-Catherine Britt, will soon release the 2nd single, "Fav'rit Song", from her anticipated forthcoming album, and her 2nd to be released through her new independent label, Beverley Hillbilly Records
+Catherine Britt will release her anticipated forthcoming album, "Home Truths", and her 1st to be released through her new independent label, Beverley Hillbilly Records, on February 19th, 2021.